 Yogurt and cheese are high in calcium and protein, and make excellent snack foods to include in your child’s diet.
 They help build strong bones.

 Chickpeas, lentils and fortified breakfast cereals are also iron-rich and are a fantastic option to include in a vegetarian diet.
 Be mindful of which breakfast cereals you choose, as some are high in added sugar.

 Include vitamin drops in your child's diet daily until age five.
 This will give you the peace of mind that your child is getting all of the vitamins they need.

 Milk is packed full of calcium, vitamin D and protein, and is important for bone development.
 Aim for three glasses a day, but be careful your child isn’t having it to the exclusion of other nutritious foods.
 You don’t want your child filling up on milk before mealtimes and avoiding iron-rich foods instead.

 Take a look at our veggie recipes for kids collection for inspiration.

 Do you have any tips or advice for feeding a vegetarian child?
-We'd love to hear from you below...
+Leave a comment below...